danielroe/nuxtpressus/README.md

 ## ❤️ Credits

-The design was inspired by the elegant [Twenty Twenty Five theme](https://wordpress.com/theme/twentytwentyfive) for [WordPress](https://wordpress.org/). ✨
+The design was inspired by the elegant [Twenty Twenty-Five theme](https://wordpress.com/theme/twentytwentyfive) for [WordPress](https://wordpress.org/). ✨

 ## 🏛️ License